Luminarias Honoring Our Light Together

 10:15 am - 11:45 am

-This panel discussion on the Prison Rape Elimination Act features experts who represent a variety of roles within the infastructure providing support to incarcerated survivors.
+• This presentation discusses Advocacy around the Prison Rape Elimination Act and the infrastructure providing support to incarcerated survivors.

 In this case, the SANE's photos were not given to defense in discovery and couldn't be used at trial so the SANE had to describe the patient's injuries off of law enforcement's photos.
 In addition, the patient was giggly during the exam and in court so the DA used the SANE to discuss different types of response to stress.